 - Consider joining a men's health group that deals with depression.

 - Call a suicide crisis center hotline.

-- Make an appointment with your doctor, other health care professional or mental health professional.
+- Make an appointment with your doctor, other primary care provider or mental health professional.

 Asking for help can be hard for men.
 But without treatment, depression is unlikely to go away, and it may get worse.
 Untreated depression can make you and the people close to you miserable.
 It can cause problems in every aspect of your life, including your health, career, relationships and personal safety.

 Depression, even if it's severe, usually improves with medications or psychological counseling (psychotherapy) or both.
 If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health professional.
 It's a sign of strength to ask for advice or seek help when you need it.

 Treatment, including psychotherapy, with a mental health professional can help you learn healthy coping skills.
 These may include:

 - Goals.
 Set realistic goals and prioritize tasks.